teunvw14/teunvw14.github.io/content/posts/iota-move-raffle-tutorial/index.md

 Make sure to add the error code at the top of your module `const ERaffleAlreadyResolved: u64 = 0;`.
 We will add a few more of these error codes.
 It's a good habit to add meaningful error codes to your Move smart contracts.
 They help users know what exactly went wrong when a transaction fails.

-## Resolving raffles: picking a winner
+## Resolving Raffles: Picking a Winner

 Once the raffle has ended, we want to have our smart contract pick a winner at random.
 Let's create a function `resolve` for this.
 We will use [the `random` module](https://docs.iota.org/references/framework/iota-framework/random) to get a random ticket.
 We set `raffle.winning_ticket`, so that the winner can claim their prize money later on.